Lane Beattie Bio

 Orem, UT 84059

-Wilford W. Clyde is a lifelong resident of Springville, currently serving as mayor.
+Wilford W. Clyde is a lifelong resident of Springville, and recently finished his second and final term as mayor in January 2018.
 He graduated from BYU with a degree in accounting.
 Following graduation, Wilford began working in the family construction business, Geneva Rock, where he eventually became the president.
 He is currently president and CEO of Clyde Companies, Inc., parent company of W.W.
 Clyde & Co., Geneva Rock, Sunroc Corporation, Sunroc Building Materials and Beehive Insurance.
 Wilford has served the community in many capacities including: chairman of the Utah Manufacturers Association, president of the Utah Associated General Contractors, chairman of the Provo/Orem Chamber of Commerce, chairman of the Board of Trustees of Utah Valley University and national president of the BYU Cougar Club.
 He currently serves on the boards of the Utah State Employers Council, the Salt Lake Chamber and co-chairs the National President’s Advisory Board at UVU.

 Cindy Crane Bio